|Things to do in Barcelona|

-“La Misa Del Gallo”
+“La Misa Del Gallo” Midnight Mass - Christmas Eve

-Three Kings Parade Barcelona
+Three Kings Parade Barcelona 5th January

-In Spain the most important day of Christmas is the 6th January, when The Three Kings of the Orient - "Els Tres Reis Mags d'Orient" - Melchor, Gaspar y Baltasar ( In Spanish “Los Reyes Magos” Balthasar, Caspar and Melchior) arrive at the crib of the infant Jesus bearing their gifts.
-The 6th January is the day when children get their gifts in Spain.
-You can see good old Santa Claus in shopping malls in Barcelona and on Spanish TV stations, but he is not the star of Christmas celebrations in Barcelona and Spain.
+The most important Christmas days in Spain are the 5th and 6th January.
+The 6th January is the day when the Three Kings of the Orient - "Els Tres Reis Mags d'Orient" namely Melchor, Gaspar y Baltasar ( In Spanish called Los Reyes Magos Balthasar, Caspar and Melchior) arrive at the crib of the baby Jesus bearing gifts.

-16:30 Saturday 5th January 2013
+16:30 Monday 5th January